-Name of Director Background/Experience Mr. Chan Thye Seng Mr. Chan joins the Board on 22 October 1994.
-He graduated from Malaysian, 65 Executive Director Member of the Nominating Committee University College Cardiff with a Bachelor of Law (Honours) degree.
+Name of Director Background/Experience Mr. Chan Thye Seng Mr. Chan joined the Board on 22 October 1994.
+He graduated Malaysian, 66 • Executive Director from University College Cardiff with a Bachelor of Law (Honours) degree.
 He had 13 years of working experience as a practising lawyer, after having been called to the Bar at Middle Temple in 1980 and the Malaysian Bar in 1982.
-Mr. Chan is also a Director of several private limited companies, as well as a Non-Independent Non-Executive Director of Ancom Berhad.
-Mr. Prasheem Seebran Mr. Prasheem joins the Board on 25 April 2016.
-Non-Independent Non-Executive Director Member of the Audit Committee, Risk Management Committee, Nominating Committee and Remuneration Presently, Mr. Prasheem is a Regional Executive of Sanlam Emerging Market's ("SEM") South East Asian operations.
+Member of the Nominating Committee He is the Managing Director and the CEO of POB.
+He also sits on the boards of other subsidiary companies of POB such as P & O Capital Sdn.
+Bhd., Pacific & Orient Distribution Sdn.
+Bhd., P & O Global Technologies Sdn.
+Bhd., P & O Global Technologies, Inc. and P&O Global Technologies (Thailand) Co., Ltd. He was previously on the boards of the Kuala Lumpur Commodities Exchange and Malaysian Futures Clearing Corporation Sdn.
+Bhd.
+Mr. Chan is also a Director of several private limited companies, as well as a Non-Independent Non-Executive Director of Ancom Nylex Berhad, formerly Ancom Berhad.
+Mr. Prasheem Seebran South African, 45 Mr. Prasheem joined the Board on 25 April 2016.
+Non-Independent Non-Executive Director Member of the Audit Committee, Risk Management Committee, Nominating Committee and Remuneration Committee Presently, Mr. Prasheem is a Regional Executive of Sanlam Emerging Market's ("SEM") South East Asian operations.
 His role involves overlooking SEM's investments in the region that currently comprises a life insurance company and general insurance company in Malaysia.
 He is also involved in expansion in the region, actively looking for partners that meets SEM's criteria.
-Mr. Prasheem holds a Bachelor of Science (Honours) in Actuarial Committee Science from the University of Witwatersrand, South Africa in 2001 and is a qualified Actuary and Fellow of both the Actuarial Societies of South Africa and Malaysia.
-He has over 15 years of experience in Capital and Risk Management, General Insurance Pricing, Reserving, Product Development and Reinsurance Structuring and Optimization.
+Mr. Prasheem holds a Bachelor of Science (Honours) in Actuarial Science from the University of Witwatersrand, South Africa in 2001 and is a qualified Actuary and Fellow of both the Actuarial Societies of South Africa and Malaysia.
+He has over 15 years of experience in Capital and Risk Management, General Insurance Pricing, Reserving, Product Development and Reinsurance Structuring and Optimisation.
 Mr. Prasheem has been involved in management and strategy at a group level for the majority of his career with his current focus areas being capital optimisation and business strategy.